IDVault-2023/capstone-g2-2023/README.md

 ## PLATFORM
 ### Platform Name: IDVault

-The name "IDVault" for the platform was chosen considering several essential reasons:
+The name "IDVault" for the platform was chosen considering several essential reasons.
 Security and Privacy: The use of the word "Vault" in the name immediately conveys a sense of security and data protection.
 This aligns perfectly with the goal of our project to ensure the integrity of electoral data and reduce fraud.

 Identification: The prefix "ID" suggests identification, which is crucial in the electoral context.
 It indicates that the "IDVault" platform is dedicated to the secure management of electoral identifications.

-The name also implies the ability to verify and audit records transparently, which is essential for ensuring the integrity of electoral processes.
+The name also implies the ability to store verified and audited records transparently, which is essential for ensuring the integrity of electoral processes.
 Lastly, "IDVault" is short, simple, and memorable, which will facilitate its adoption by voters, electoral authorities, and other stakeholders.